OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 DateOperatorId
 :   Type: DateOperator Identifier.
-    Operator to used to compare the value field with the cell value.
+    Operator used to compare the value field with the cell value.

 Value
 :   Type: Date.